 - January 27, 2023 10:00 a.m, via MS Teams and in person at LRBOI Tribal Government Offices

 - April 13, 2023 work session of draft plan materials with Tribal Council and TERT via Zoom

 Phase I: Data collection, including a community survey.

 Phase III: Review and update hazard mitigation goals, priority areas, and implementation strategies.

-Phase IV: Draft plan public comment period.
-Post the plan electronically and meet with the public for comments.
-Incorporate feedback from the public review period and make final edits to the plan.
+Phase IV: Draft plan public comment period was held in November 2023.
+The draft was posted online for public for comments.
+Any feedback from the public review period was incorporated into the final plan.

-Phase V: Plan Adoption.
-Facilitate the plan adoption process with the Tribal Council and local officials.
+Phase V: Plan Adoption following successful review by FEMA.
+Facilitate the plan adoption process with the Tribal Council.